djinna/docpad.gwenbell.com/src/documents/posts/chatdelight.html.md

 How it Works
 ------------

 Chat.gwenbell.com is an instance of [hij1nx's node chat server](https://github.com/hij1nx/node-chat).
 What that means is if you want one, too, you can clone it down from hij1nx.
 I've done very little customization to it so far.
-The instructions are
+The instructions are enough to get you going with it.

 Extending it
 ------------